Natural Carnauba Wax vs. Synthetic Wax: Which One Is Better For Your Car?

 - Applying sealant over wax isn’t recommended, while you can apply natural waxes on sealants (synthetic waxes)

-Now that you know the most important things for both natural and synthetic waxes, you probably ask yourself, “Which one should I get?”.
+Now that you know the most important things about both natural and synthetic waxes, you probably ask yourself, “Which one should I get?”.

 There’s no definitive answer.
-But here’s the quick guide:
+But here’s a quick guide:

 - If you want a deep shine and warm glow, and it’s not a problem for you to re-apply the wax very often, go with natural carnauba waxes